Is there an incandescent bulb ban? Right now, it depends on where you live.

 Practical advice on commercial lighting from LED retrofits to lighting design.

 Scroll down for our latest posts.

-If you live in California, you can say goodbye to incandescent and halogen light bulbs.
+If you live in California, you can say goodbye to some incandescent and halogen light bulbs.

-The California Energy Commission voted on November 13, 2019 to ban the sale of inefficient light bulbs starting January 1, 2020.
+The California Energy Commission banned the sale of inefficient light bulbs starting January 1, 2020.